 Our pets are one of the most integral parts of our families, and the joy they can bring us in immeasurable.
 Through the years we understand the distinct and unique features of our own pets, as each animal has its own personality.
 Some are playful and needy, while others are reserved and distant.
 We get our workouts with the big dogs and great photo-ops with the furry little dogs, a cuddly companion with our fat cats and a great use of shoestrings and laser pointers with our kittens.
 Either way, all of us find ways to embrace, accept and love our pets unconditionally.
 Here are some more quirky and surprising facts about our furry little friends and related things.

-Cats Didn’t Come From Egypt
+1. Cats Didn’t Come From Egypt

 The common belief is that cats were originally domesticated in Egypt owing to the depictions of felines in ancient Egyptian art dating back as far as 4,000 years ago.
-However, recent archaeological and genetic research is showing that cats could have originally come from today’s Israel, Turkey and Iraq, and evidence of domestication actually dates back to nearly 10,000 years ago, which is 5,000 years before the Egypt existed.
+However, recent

-Romans Buried Their Dogs In Human Cemeteries
+2. Romans Buried Their Dogs In Human Cemeteries

 Romans loved their dogs as much as the Egyptians loved their cats.
 They buried their dogs in the same place as the humans, and owners even wrote sentimental messages for them.
 David Grimm, author of Citizen Canine, has reported a particular eulogy for a dog that reads “I am in tears carrying you to your resting place as much as I rejoiced when bringing you home in my own hands fifteen years ago.”

-Cats And Dogs Are Legal Property
+3. Cats And Dogs Are Legal Property

-More Homes Have Dogs And Cats Than Children
+4. More Homes Have Dogs And Cats Than Children

-Dogs Have Had Lawyers
+5. Dogs Have Had Lawyers

 In rare cases, dogs have had legal standing in court cases in the past.
 There have been at least 3 cases where a lawyer was assigned to a dog since 2007.
-In 2012, a pit bull was successfully defended against a death sentence for attacking a small boy, and now lives in a sanctuary in New York.
+In 2012, a pit bull was successfully defended against a death sentence for attacking a small boy and now lives in a sanctuary in New York.

-Spending Over $60 Billion On Pets
+6. The US Spends Over $60 Billion On Pets

-The pet industry is the 7th largest retail business in the U.S. Things like organic pet food, spas and beauty products for pets, pet clothing, and medical procedures for pets projected a spending of $60 billion in the U.S in 2014.
+The pet industry is the 7th largest retail business in the US.
+Things like organic pet food, spas, and beauty products for pets, pet clothing, and medical procedures for pets projected a spending of $60 billion in the US in 2014.
 This number is more than the entire economic output of half the countries in the world (!).

-Owners Would Risk Their Lives For Their Pets
+7. Owners Would Risk Their Lives For Their Pets